 Baby Animal Festival

-Hancock Shaker Village will be having their 20th Annual Baby Animal Festival from April 16 thru May 8.
-Visitors will get a chance to see baby lambs, goats, piglets, calves, and chicks whilte partaking in daily events and activities.
+Hancock Shaker Village will be having its Annual Baby Animal Festival giving visitors a chance to see baby lambs, goats, piglets, calves, and chicks while partaking in daily events and activities.

 Families will have the chance to learn and enjoy activities including blacksmithing, woodworking, spinning, and daily Livestock 101 talks from the informative farm teams.
 On weekends visitors can take pony rides and face painting.